ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Friday Class/2022 Student K Flappy Bird.md

 ~~~
 ```

-Notice that it also restarts the game.
+Notice that we also restart the game.
 This is why we created a **Game Start Stack**.
-The game will restart and wait for us to click the bird again.
-But we will need to hide the Game over message in the **Game Over Sprite**:
+That stack will restart (reset) the game and wait for us to click the bird again.
+But in our **Game Over Sprite** we will need to hide the Game over message once the main loop starts:

 ```ad-scratch